lh007/Comp330Fall2020TeamQ/README.md

 Previously a class project.
 It is now a personal project for the 4 working on it.

 This app takes in a file of people, children, and relationships and creates a family tree out of it.

+Built with Maven using openJDK 11 or 14 (depending on which of us merges to master)
 # Features
 -Uses jGrapht as the graph